symphonyoss/App-Integrations-Universal/README.md

 template in the "message" form field and the Entity JSON in the "data" form field.
 This option is only available when the Integration Bridge posts messages through the Agent that has version equal or greater than '1.46.0'

 Your message will need to be compliant with Symphony [MessageML v2](https://symphonyoss.atlassian.net/wiki/display/WGFOS/MessageML+V2+Draft+Proposal+-+For+Discussion)

 Here is an example of a message sent through the Universal Webhook, that looks like a Zapier card.
-You can customize the MessageMLv2 and Entity JSON to your liking, as long as it is valid, it will be passed through and rendereed.
+You can customize the MessageMLv2 and Entity JSON to your liking, as long as it is valid, it will be passed through and rendered.

 * This is the messageML v2 that the Universal Webhook integration received, which defines the layout of the card and how the front end will render it within Symphony: